isakro/exploring-assemblages-se-norway/README.md

 Please cite this compendium as:

 > Roalkvam, Isak (2021). *Compendium of R code and data for Exploring
-> the composition of lithic assemblages in Mesolithic south-eastern
+> the Composition of Lithic Assemblages in Mesolithic South-Eastern
 > Norway*.
-Accessed 01 Aug 2021.
+Accessed 03 Aug 2021.
 Online at <https://doi.org/xxx/xxx>

 ## Contents